dylanopen/dylancode.dev/src/content/docs/electrical-charge.md

 - **Milliampere-hours (mAh)**: This is commonoly used for batteries -
   $1mAh=3.6C$.

+## Coulom

+- One coulomb is equal to $6.25\times10^{18}$ electrons!
+It's an easier way to

+  measure charge than counting the septillions of electrons.

 ### Example: Convert 5000mAh to coulombs

 - mAh -> C = x3.6